 Alice Ryan (Secretary) is a faculty member at the University of Washington School of Social Work and also works with parents and families who have lost a child at Seattle Children’s Hospital’s Journey Program.
 She has a Masters in Social Work and has been in clinical practice for over 17 years.
 Alice is devoted to intentionally living an authentic life that is filled with service to others in need.
 Alice is married, and has two children, and lives in Bellevue.

 Didi Manhas Saluja was born and raised in the Seattle area.
-Didi is Principal Consultant and Co-Founder of The Madavi Group, LLP, a human resources consulting firm specializing in employee relations matters and equal employment opportunity (EEO) investigations.
+Didi currently works as an Employee Relations subject matter expert in the tech industry.
+She previously worked as Principal Consultant and Co-Founder of The Madavi Group, LLP, a human resources consulting firm specializing in employee relations matters and equal employment opportunity (EEO) investigations.
 Prior to starting her own business, Didi worked in human resources at Microsoft Corporation for 13 years.
 Didi is a passionate community advocate for violence free communities, equal rights, and social justice.
-She actively volunteers and participates in the political process at a local and national level by working to influence change through our elected leaders as well as grassroots organizing.
-Didi lives with her husband and her two sons in Seattle.
+Didi lives with her husband and her two children in Seattle.

 Manisha Chainani was born and raised in India.
 After completing her Computer Engineering degree, she came to the U.S. to work for Cambridge Technology Partners and then worked at Microsoft for several years.
 She has been a resident of the Seattle area for more than 20 years.
 After opting to become a “stay-at-home” mom for her two sons and being an accomplished “Kathak” (Indian classical dance) dancer, Manisha started her dance school, Liveanklets, imparting dance education to children and adults.
 She has a been volunteer of API Chaya for over a decade and has been its Community Chair for the past 4 years.
 Manisha lives in Clyde Hill with her husband and sons.